Everest Base Camp Trek by Road

 Licensed Guide

 You will have a professional tour guide throughout the trek.
-They will make your journey easier and hassle-free.
-Tour guides will make it easier for you to deal with different language barriers.
+They will make your journey easier and hassle-free, and they will help you deal with different language barriers.
 The package also includes the cost of a professional tour guide.
 Foreigners must have licensed guides throughout the trek per the prevalent government rules.

 Local and government taxes